Domiii/dbux/docs_site/content/01-why-dbux.md

   * NOTE: While this eliminates the need for most of "[print-based debugging](https://www.google.com/search?q=print-based+debugging&hl=en)", it does not replace use of [proper logging](https://www.google.com/search?q=logging+programming+best+practices).
 * [Trace selection](./runtime-analysis/05-select-trace.mdx) and the [Trace Details view](./runtime-analysis/30-trace-details.mdx) allow overviewing and investigating all executions of any piece of code and their respective values.
 * Instead of only a call stack, Dbux presents us with the entire [call graph](./runtime-analysis/08-call-graph.mdx).
-  * A complete [asynchronous call stack](./runtime-analysis/08-call-graph.mdx#call-stack) is also available when needed.
+  * A complete [asynchronous call stack](./runtime-analysis/08-call-graph.mdx#stack) is also available.
 * Instead of using the traditional debugger as a "magnifying glass" to slowly crawl along the execution timeline, Dbux offers random-access [navigation](./runtime-analysis/30-trace-details.mdx#navigation), in both directions of the timeline.
 * [Code decorations](./runtime-analysis/04-code-decorations.mdx) can make it a lot more obvious what code executed at all, and how.
 * Executed files, functions and values [can be searched](./runtime-analysis/40-search.mdx) for/through (culls a lot of noise when compared to code-based search).